DevWizza/InternLife/_posts/2018-03-03-Prism-tabs-navigation-made-simple.markdown

 # The End

-There’s a lot to cover regarding this new update but instead of making a huge massive post, we are gonna do one at a time instead, hope you enjoyed it and don’t forget to share with other developers if you found the article useful.
+There’s a lot to cover regarding this new update but instead of making a huge massive post, we are gonna do one at a time instead.
+We hope you enjoyed it and don’t forget to share with other developers if you found the article useful.

 Check out the project on Github . <a href="https://github.com/DevWizza/Movies">https://github.com/DevWizza/Movies</a>